shuque/resolve/DNSSEC.md

 NS: adns5.upenn.edu.
 208.80.124.32 2600:1801:6::1:0
 NS: adns6.upenn.edu.
 208.80.126.32 2600:1802:7::1:0
 DS: 10500 13 2 4629d71f8f9dd9ceac6a047041b161c9a7812406e449a80c0b319c3925b48c52
 DNSKEY: upenn.edu.
+257 10500 ECDSA-P256 (13) 512-bits SEP
+DNSKEY: upenn.edu.
 256 54481 ECDSA-P256 (13) 512-bits
-DNSKEY: upenn.edu.
-257 10500 ECDSA-P256 (13) 512-bits

 # QUERY: www.upenn.edu.
 A IN at zone upenn.edu. address 128.175.13.16
-#        [Got answer in 0.016 s]
+#        [Got answer in 0.018 s]
 SECURE: www.upenn.edu.
+300 IN A 151.101.2.217
+SECURE: www.upenn.edu.
 300 IN A 151.101.66.217
 SECURE: www.upenn.edu.
 300 IN A 151.101.130.217
 SECURE: www.upenn.edu.
 300 IN A 151.101.194.217

+# ANSWER to QUERY: www.upenn.edu.
+A IN
-SECURE: www.upenn.edu.
+www.upenn.edu.
 300 IN A 151.101.2.217

-# ANSWER:
 www.upenn.edu.
 300 IN A 151.101.66.217
 www.upenn.edu.
 300 IN A 151.101.130.217
 www.upenn.edu.
 300 IN A 151.101.194.217
-www.upenn.edu.
-300 IN A 151.101.2.217
 # DNSSEC status: SECURE
 ```

-A response that resolves fine, but is insecure, reports "# DNSSEC status:
-INSECURE" at the end.
-A response that results in a validation failure, like
+A response that results in a validation failure, like the example below,
-the example below, will print an appropriate error message.
-In this case,
+will print an appropriate error message.
+In this case, the failure is due
-the failure is due to an incorrect DS record in the parent zone, that does
+to an incorrect DS record in the parent zone, that does not match the DNSKEY
-not match the DNSKEY RRset in the zone containing the answer.
+RRset in the zone containing the answer.

 ```
 $ resolve.py -vz dnssec-failed.org.
 A
 ZONE: .
 NS: a.root-servers.net.
 198.41.0.4 2001:503:ba3e::2:30
 NS: b.root-servers.net.
 199.9.14.201 2001:500:200::b